• Saudi GFX promotional key art

 • Why it is important for creators to understand business fundamentals

-• How to identify the unique winning factors for your studio/game and how to effectively commnicate them
+• How to identify the unique winning factors for your studio/game and how to effectively communicate them

 • Pro tips for ensuring your game and your studio will not fail